Skip to main content

 Impact + Metrics

-- In April of 2024, a completely redesigned UI application was launched with 20% fewer questions.
+• In April 2024, a completely redesigned UI application was launched with 20% fewer questions.
 On average, the previous application took 3 hours and 50 minutes to submit.
 With the new application, half of applicants submitted theirs in less than 25 minutes.

-- The application is also fully available in native Spanish, not Google Translate, and has been maximized for assistive devices.
+• The application is also fully available in native Spanish, and has been optimized for assistive devices.

 Status